liatrio/autogov-workflows/README.md

 5. **Check Results**:
    Review the workflow logs and the uploaded **Verification Summary Attestation (VSA)** artifact.
+The `autogov` CLI performs signature verification, OPA/Rego policy evaluation, and VSA generation in a single step.
 A passing run produces `vsa-PASSED.json`.
 A failing policy evaluation produces `vsa-FAILED.json`; the FAILED VSA is still attested and uploaded (the record is preserved), and the job then fails and the release is skipped — unless `allow-failed-vsa: true` is set, which keeps the run advisory.
 The gate is default-deny: it ships only on an explicit `PASSED` result, so any non-PASSED outcome (FAILED, or a missing/unknown VSA) also blocks the release.

 ## Attesting the Workflow Files